-The objectives of the Irish Pony Club are the same today as they were when the Pony Club was first established and they are as follows:
+The objectives of the Irish Pony Club are same today as they were when the Pony Club was first established and they are as follows:

-- To encourage young people to ride and to learn to enjoy all kinds of sport connected with ponies and riding.
+To encourage young people to ride and to learn to enjoy all kinds of sport connected with ponies and riding.

-- To give instruction in riding and horsemanship and to educate members to look after and to take proper care of their animals.
+To give instruction in riding and horsemanship and to educate members to look after and to take proper care of their animals.

 To promote the highest ideals of sportsmanship, citizenship and loyalty, and to create strength of character and self discipline.

 Rallies are the backbone of the Pony Club.
-A rally is where members collect at a particular venue and for two or three hours they receive instruction, play games, have fun and make friends.
-We also have unmounted rallies where the ponies are left at home and we concentrate on stable management!
+A rally is where members collect at a particular venue and for two or three hours they receive instruction, play games, have fun and make life-long friends!
+We also have un-mounted rallies where the ponies are left at home while we concentrate on stable management.
 These are particularly useful for